Yielding and memory in a driven mean-field model of glasses: M odel formulation

 where $i,j\=1\text{--}N$.
-The oscillators, each characterized by a scalar displacement $x_i$, initially represent localized, mesoscopic regions inside an equilibrium, high-temperature liquid, featuring random stiffnesses $\kappa_i$ that are uniformly distributed over $[0,\kappa_0]$ and a deterministic quartic anharmonicity of amplitude $A$. $\kappa_i$ represents instantaneous (short time) and local elasticity in the liquid state, which can be negative as well, hence we take it to attain values down to zero.
-Upon quenching the liquid, a process which is mimicked in the framework of the model by the minimization of the Hamiltonian $H$ into one of its local minima, long-range elasticity builds up.
+The oscillators, each characterized by a continuous scalar displacement $x_i$, initially represent localized, mesoscopic regions inside an equilibrium, high-temperature liquid, featuring random stiffnesses $\kappa_i$ that are uniformly distributed over $[0,\kappa_0]$ and a deterministic quartic anharmonicity of amplitude $A$. $\kappa_i$ represents instantaneous (short time) and local elasticity in the liquid state, which can be negative as well, hence we take it to attain values down to zero.
+Upon quenching the liquid, a self-organization process which is mimicked in the framework of the model by the minimization of the Hamiltonian $H$ into one of its local minima, long-range elasticity builds up.

 The latter is represented by bilinear interactions between the oscillators, with disordered coupling coefficients $J_{ij}$ that are i.i.d.~Gaussian random variables, with zero mean and variance $J^2/N$ for $i\!\neq\!j$.
 The mean-field (infinite-dimensional) nature of the model is encapsulated in the disordered interaction coefficients $J_{ij}$, which feature no spatial dependence and couple each oscillator to all other oscillators.
+It is important to note that as $\kappa_i\!>\!0$ and $A\!>\!0$, all nontrivial properties of the model's glassy landscape emerge from the self-reorganization process induced by the disordered interactions~\cite{Rainone2021-am,Bouchbinder2021-dh}.